 At a very basic level, each muscle fibre is made up of smaller fibres called myofibrils.
 These contain even smaller structures called actin and myosin filaments.
 These filaments slide in and out between each other to form a muscle contraction hence called the sliding filament theory!

-The diagram above shows part a myofibril called a sarcomere.
+The diagram above shows part of a myofibril called a sarcomere.
 This is the smallest unit of skeletal muscle that can contract.
 Sarcomeres repeat themselves over and over along the length of the myofibril.

 - Myofibril: A cylindrical organelle running the length of the muscle fibre, containing Actin and Myosin filaments.

-- Sarcomere: The functional unit of the Myofibril, divided into I, A and H bands.
+- Sarcomere: The functional unit of the Myofibril, divided into I, A, and H bands.

 - Actin: A thin, contractile protein filament, containing ‘active’ or ‘binding’ sites.

 - Myosin: A thick, contractile protein filament, with protrusions known as Myosin Heads.